What Is a High Ankle Sprain?

 A high ankle sprain occurs

 from a twisting or rotational injury.
 They are common in sports, especially impact sports.
-An external rotation, when the foot is turned towards the outside with respect to the leg, most commonly causes these tears.
+An external rotation mechanism most commonly causes these tears, when the foot is turned towards the outside with respect to the leg.
 A high ankle sprain also can occur

 if the ankle is broken.
 In some cases, the ligament on the inside of the ankle (the deltoid) will be torn.
 In this event, the energy of the injury (indicated on the diagram with blue arrows) passes from the deltoid, through the high ankle ligaments (syndesmosis), and up the